radude/rentry/README.md

 ### Returns

 * status
-* error (not present if no error)
-* content (all return values below are returned contained within this field)
+* content (if status is not 200, the error will be displayed here.
+Otherwise, all return values below are returned contained within this field)

 ### /new